The item has been added to your travel journal.

 This object already exists in your travel journal.

-A haven of peace, ideal for those who love Romanesque architecture.
+A haven of peace among the Auvergne villages and ideal for those who love Romanesque architecture.
+Discover the well-preserved abbey and cloister along the Senouire River in Haute-Loire.

-*Don't miss: the Church of Saint-André whose octagonal spire was lopped short during the Revolution, the Romanesque cloister, the Museum of Art and popular traditions, and the Carrefour du vitrail (a master glass-maker and craftsman)
+The Church of Saint-André whose octagonal spire was lopped short during the Revolution, the Romanesque cloister, the Museum of Art and popular traditions, and the Carrefour du vitrail (a master glass-maker and craftsman).
+Lavaudieu is an example Auvergne village located on the banks of the Senouire.